 To protect the Prague Jews, Judah Loew ben Bezalel, a prominent rabbi within the city, fastened a golem out of clay.
 The golem began to cause chaos in Prague outside of the Jewish Quarter.

-Once it was clear he would not stop without some change, the non-Jewish citizens of Prague implored Rabbi Loew to stop the golem, promising to do better by their Jewish neighbors.
+Once it was clear he would not stop without some change, the non-Jewish citizens of Prague implored Rabbi Loew to stop the golem, promising to do better for their Jewish neighbors.
 Having achieved the desired outcome, the rabbi destroyed the golem.

 Today, you can find little golems throughout the Jewish quarter and shops named for him.
 Many bookshops in Prague also sell books about golems.